Tag Archive for: winter

-Do you ever wonder what is best to feed in really cold weather to help your horse stay warm?
-Well, the answer is hay or any type of high fibre forage really.
+What is best to feed in really cold weather to help your horse stay warm?

 The fibre in hay and other forages is digested in your horse’s hindgut via the process of bacterial fermentation.
 A by-product of this fermentation process is HEAT!